Date:

 Link Ray

-Because of an illness I had as a child Ray suffered from hearing problems for the rest of his life...
-Aside from that, the musician had only one lung: at the beginning of 50s Ray served in the army, where he fell ill with tuberculosis.
-In the fight for his life, the doctors did not have to think long...
+Because of a childhood illness Ray suffered from hearing problems for the rest of his life...
+Apart from that, the musician had only one lung: at the beginning of the 50-х Ray was in the army, where he contracted tuberculosis.
+In the fight for his life, doctors didn't have to think long....

-He was advised to lead a quiet and measured life, but Ray I didn't want that:
+He was advised to lead a quiet and measured life, but the Ray I didn't want that:

 Link Ray